Antonio447-cloud/front-end-development/Counter/README.md

-## Above you will find the source code of a simple counter.
+## Above you will find the source code of a counter.

 - Output of the counter: